Cryo Cure and Holland Green Science Announce Manufacturing and Global Distribution Partnership

 If a euphoric high is something you want to experience, or something your customers are interested in trying, you need to start with flower with low to no CBN content.
 That’s where Cryo Cure comes into play.

-Our patent-pending process stabilizes THCA content, using the right combination of time, temperature, and pressure to maximize the preservation of all the compounds found in cannabis.
+Our patent-pending process stabilizes THCA content and thus avoids THC’s degradation into CBN.
+We leverage exactly the right combination of time, temperature, and pressure to maximize the preservation of all the compounds found in cannabis.
 The plant’s fragile trichomes, where most phytocannabinoid and terpene content can be found, aren’t lost during the Cryo Cure process.
-Unlike other freeze-dried flower that brings moisture content too low and makes for fragile trichomes, our flower is perfectly preserved for a flavorful, rich, and yes – euphoric – experience.

 1. The THC doesn’t degrade

 The Cryo Cure process staves off THC degradation by preserving the THC-A content of the plant.
-THC-A, short for Tetrahydrocannabinolic acid, is the precursor to THC.
+THC-A, short for tetrahydrocannabinolic acid, is the precursor to THC.
 Once you turn on your vaporizer or light up your joint, THC’s acidic form converts into the active form that interacts with your body’s endocannabinoid system (ECS) and shapes your cannabis session.
 Preserving this content helps prevent THC from sliding into CBN.

 2. Preserved trichomes make for a more potent session

 Trichomes are also extremely fragile.
 They can easily fall off the plant, and all that potency goes along with it.
 That’s why “kief” is so potent: It’s mostly made up of trichomes that fell off the flower.
 Losing trichomes reduces the overall potency, aroma, and flavor profile of your cannabis.
-The moisture content of freeze dried flower is simply too low to hold onto the fragile trichomes, which means a less enjoyable experience overall.
-Cryo Cured cannabis retains most of its trichome content, shaping a cannabis experience much closer to what nature intended.

 3. The terpene profile is unbeatable

-As you consume your cannabis, you can smell and taste the terpenes that our machines were designed to keep on your flower.
+As you consume your cannabis, you can smell and taste the terpenes that our machines are designed to keep on your flower.
 You even get to enjoy rare, unheard-of cannabis terpenes that can only be experienced with Cryo Cured cannabis.

 4. It’s easy to break apart – but not too soft